This is the Patterns for Pirates, Pirate Pencil Skirt Pattern. It’s a FREE sewing pattern!

 Patterns for Pirates

 Patterns for Pirates Patterns (or P4P for short) has a bunch of fun freebies.
-You can see the rest of their freebies by clicking HERE.
+You can see the rest of their free sewing patterns by clicking HERE.
 The drafting is pretty good, and the patterns are mostly on the basic side with awesome instructions.
 Great for beginners.

 P4P is actually where I started with PDF Patterns.
 A friend of mine had a make a shirt sewing party.
 It was so fun.
 And kind of crazy since we all brought our young kids with us and there were probably 18 kids wreaking havoc on her house as we looked after them while cutting and sewing!